 Book 6

-6.1 En route to Miletus, Histiaeus met Artaphrenes, who suspected H was behind the revolt.
-He said H had stitched the shoe Aristagoras wore.
+6.1 En route to Miletus, Histiaeus met Artaphrenes.
+Suspecting H. was behind the revolt, A. said H. had stitched the shoe Aristagoras wore.

 6.2 Frightened by A.'s suspicions, Histiaeus fled to Chios.
 The Chians tied him up until he convinced them he was really an enemy of Darius.